An Intro to 3D Printed Support Structure

 A simple example that illustrates this concept is a Mushroom vs. a Martini glass.

-The 45° Rule
+The 45° Rule & Self-Supporting Structures

-Self Supporting Structures
+Self Supporting Structure examples:

 By tilting the entire part by 45°, all of the features are now self supporting.
 This particular component was selected for the cover of Metal 3D Printing Magazine.